LazyClicks/vendure-product-feed-plugin/README.md

 On the products overview page in the Admin UI you will find a new button "Rebuild product catalog" to trigger the build of the product catalog feed of the current selected channel.

 An extra permission `ProductCatalogFeedRebuild` is added to control who can accees the manual trigger button on the products page.
+If no product feed is configured for the channel, the button will not be visible.

 ### Run automatically